-- Did you fill questions.txt with answers to all questions? - Is the BMP that whodunit outputs legible (to you)? - Does resize accept three and only three command-line arguments?
+- Did you fill questions.txt with answers to all questions? - Is the BMP that whodunit outputs legible (to you)? - Does resize accept three and only three command-line arguments? - Does resize ensure that n is in (0.0, 100.0]? - Does resize update bfSize, biHeight, biSizeImage, and biWidth correctly? - Does resize add or remove padding as needed? - Are you sure resize doesn't have any memory leaks? - Does recover output 16 JPEGs?
+Are all 16 viewable?

-- Does resize ensure that n is in (0.0, 100.0]? - Does resize update bfSize, biHeight, biSizeImage, and biWidth correctly? - Does resize add or remove padding as needed? - Does recover output 50 JPEGs?
-Are all 50 viewable? - Does recover name the JPEGs ###.jpg, where ### is a three-digit number from 000 through 049? - Are all of your files where they should be in ~/Dropbox/hacker5?
+- Does recover name the JPEGs ###.jpg, where ### is a three-digit number from 000 through 015? - Are you sure recover doesn't have any memory leaks? - Are all of your files where they should be in ~/Dropbox/hacker4?

-As always, if you can't answer "yes" to one or more of the above because you're having some trouble, do drop by office hours or turn to cs50.net/discuss3!
+As always, if you can't answer "yes" to one or more of the above because you're having some trouble, do drop by office hours or turn to cs50.harvard.edu/discuss3!